NeuCharFramework/NcfDocs/docs/start/xncf-develop/dev-xncf.md

 ## Establish Requirements

-Let's take an example to implement the User functionality.
+Below we will give an example to implement the User functionality.

 ## Database